 If you gently move aside the leaves to see the trunk, you’ll most likely see two or more trunks in the same pot!

 After you pull apart the root systems of those stems, you’ll be able to shape your fiddle leaf fig bush into a tree.
 This does take a bit of work and planning, but it’s very doable!

 How a Fiddle Leaf Fig’s Root System Works

 First, we have to learn a little bit about how the roots of a tree work.

 Contrary to most popular assumptions, the large girthy roots that reach straight down are not the ones that soak up the most nutrients.

 Those serve more as anchors to the ground than feeders.
-It’s those tiny peripheral roots that absorb the most nutrients from the soil and when you cut them, you will inevitably send your plant into root shock.
+It’s those tiny peripheral roots that absorb the most nutrients from the soil, and when you cut them, you will inevitably send your plant into root shock.

-To first rule of fiddle leaf figs is that they don’t like change, so to prep your plant for the impending shock of separating the root systems, we recommend root pruning at least 6 weeks after getting the plant and about 6-8 weeks before separating the plants.
+The first rule of fiddle leaf figs is that they don’t like change, so to prep your plant for the impending shock of separating the root systems, we recommend root pruning at least 6 weeks after getting the plant and about 6-8 weeks before separating the plants.